Code-Institute-Submissions/bitcoin-front-end-project/README.md

 •	Explanation of bear and bull market

-•	Types of crypto currencies
+•	Types of crypto currencies (picure)

 Bitcoin page